Here's what Congress is considering in response to Charlottesville

 There are currently 12 statues in the Capitol’s Statuary Hall that honor Confederate soldiers and politicians, according to the Washington Post, versus four statues honoring African Americans.

-The statues are chosen by state governments, making their removal more complicated, but the attack could put pressure on leaders in Congress and statehouses to take action.
+The statues were chosen by state governments, each of whom are assigned two slots, making their removal more complicated.

+“These are decisions for those states to make," a spokesman for Ryan told NBC News on Thursday.

+But the week's events could spur leaders outside Congress to take action as well.
 State and local elected officials around the country have redoubled efforts to take down Confederate statues and memorials in the days since the Charlottesville attack.

 Related: Trump Dissolves Business Advisory Councils As CEOs Quit